Psychologist Interview (Relationship Counselling Sydney)

 I truly love it when a couple comes in and says that things are better.
 It doesn’t really matter how better.
 Better is better!
 Especially after one session!
 But when a couple really starts to see how they are contributing to the problems and how they alone are responsible for their own behaviour that is really very rewarding.
 Empowering people to make change to their own lives is exactly what this job is all about.

-If you would like to make a booking with Leanne or any other of our psychologists, you are welcome to fill out an enquiry form here, or call our friendly receptionists on 1300 830 552.
+If you would like to make a booking, you are welcome to fill out an enquiry form here, or call our friendly receptionists on 1300 830 552.